tdiesler/nessus-actions/README.md

 http://localhost:8180/auth/admin
 ```

-### Running the Fuse TryIt Portal
+### Running TryIt

-Then, you spin up a the portal like this ...
+Then, you can spin up a the TryIt portal like this ...

 ```
 docker rm -f portal